theodore-norvell/cogent/README.md

 The first ellipsis represents some declarations that are used locally within the file.

+The `initStateMachine_firstExample` procedure should be called once to initialize the controller.

-As events happen, they should be fed into the generated controller and it will react by changing its own state and executing actions.
+As events happen, they should be fed into the generated controller by calling the `dispatchEvent_firstExample` procedure.
+The controller will react by changing its own state and executing actions.
 The result of the controller is `true` if the event was handled and `false` if the event was ignored.
 In our example, `kill` events are ignored when the state is `IDLE` and `go` events are ignored when the state is `READY`.

 ### Making images and finding parsing error messages with cogent.jar